hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

 !!! note

-    If you want to export the current allowlists to assist in updating.
+    These steps enable you to export the current allowlists to assist in updating.

 1. Export the current allowlists by setting the following environment variables: